 SCDES monitors ocean water at 122 collection points along the coast during the busy summer months, and if certain bacteria levels are too high, the agency issues a short- or long-term swim advisory to help protect people from potential health impacts.
 A swimming advisory doesn’t mean a beach is closed — if a swimming advisory is in place, you should avoid swimming in the water at the collection point until the advisory is lifted.

 Just like the ocean, South Carolina lakes and rivers are great places to cool off but there is always the risk for coming into contact with bacteria, viruses, algae or other organisms that could make you sick.
+Harmful algal blooms are an example.

-• Harmful algal blooms - Algal blooms are naturally-occurring in lakes, ponds, and rivers and they are comprised of tiny plant-like organisms.
+Harmful algal blooms are naturally-occurring in lakes, ponds, and rivers and they are comprised of tiny plant-like organisms.
 Certain species can produce toxins that can make people and animals sick.
 When an algal bloom contains toxins or is comprised of a species that has the potential to produce toxins that are known to affect the health of people, animals, and the environment, they are known as harmful algal blooms (HABs).

 If SCDES identifies a HAB, the agency issues a Recreational Water Watch with specific recommendations for protecting people’s health.
 Learn more on our HABs webpage.
+Additionally, information provided by local riverkeepers and initiatives such as HowsMySCRiver provide helpful information on water quality and more.

 Swimming safety is critical to enjoying our state’s beaches, lakes and rivers while making sure you, your friends, and your family stay safe and healthy.
 It’s always recommended to: